StarwarsUniverse89/pr-pilot/README.md

 ## License 📄

-PR Pilot is open source and available under the MIT License.
+PR Pilot is open source and available under the GPL-3 License.
 See the [LICENSE](LICENSE) file for more info.